MESAHub/mesa-website/02-prereqs.markdown

 If so, move on to "getting started".
 If not, take a look below.

-# What should you if MESA did not install successfully?
+# What should you do if MESA did not install successfully?

 First, confirm that you can reproduce the error.
 Do